 “There is no place on this planet, no ground, no air, no sanctuary, no wharf, no hermitage, no refuge, no time, like the one week each summer when Black poets descend on an unsuspecting space and it becomes Cave Canem.”

-A retreat residency offers an unparalleled opportunity to study with a world-class faculty and join a community of peers.
+Our Retreat residency offers an unparalleled opportunity to study with a world-class faculty and join a community of peers.
 Some fellows hail from the spoken word tradition, others focus on the text.
 Some are formalists, others work at the cutting edge of experimentation.
-All are united by a common purpose to improve their craft and find safe space "where black poets, individually and collectively, can inspire and be inspired by others, relieved of any obligation to explain or defend their blackness."
-(Harryette Mullen)
+All are united by a common purpose to improve their craft and find productive space, as Harryette Mullen says, “where black poets, individually and collectively, can inspire and be inspired by others, relieved of any obligation to explain or defend their blackness.”

 Fellows receive an unparalleled opportunity to study with a world-class faculty and join a community of peers at the Retreat, a week-long series of intensive poetry workshops, thought-provoking presentations, both public & private readings, and creative discourse.
 Due to our generous community of institutional funders and individual donors, there is no submission fee for the Fellowship application and the Cave Canem Retreat is free to all Fellows.

 - Access to scholarships for select writing residences

 - Inclusion in Cave Canem public programming (readings, panels, multigenre collaborations, etc.)

 - Subscription to Digest, a bimonthly Cave Canem resource containing community news and exclusive offers

 - One year subscription to Obsidian: Literature & Arts in the African Diaspora for all new Fellows